FastPhotoTagger

 o VLC (optional)

-FastPhotoTagger requires the Java Runtime Environment Version 7 or later.
+2. FastPhotoTagger requires the Java Runtime Environment Version 7 or later.
 You may obtain it from: https://www.java.com.
-If you have a 64-bit computer system install 64-bit Java.
+Install 64-bit Java.

 o Extract all files from the zip.